shababo/ether/docs/network_configuration.md

 Ether uses ZeroMQ (ZMQ) for network communication and Redis for state management.
 This guide explains how to configure networking for both local and remote connections.

 ## Port Requirements
-Ether requires 5 TCP ports for communication.
-The default ports are:
+Ether requires the following TCP ports for communication.
+Default ports are:
 - 5555: PubSub Frontend
 - 5556: PubSub Backend
 - 5559: ReqRep Frontend
 - 5560: ReqRep Backend
 - 6379: Redis

-> **Note:** These port numbers are defaults and can be changed.
-The key requirement is that all clients and servers in the same Ether network use the same port configuration and server host IP.
+- 301309: Session Discovery
+- 301310: Session Query

+> **Note:** All ports can be customized, but must match between server and clients.

 For example, you could use different ports:
 ```python